akilby/tributary-cache/README.md

   df_final = time_consuming_cleaning_process3(df_intermed2)
   return df_final
 ```
-If clean_my_data is registered, the first run will be time-consuming, but subsequent runs will load nearly-instantly, provided the code of the function and dependencies has not changed.
+If function `clean_my_data` is registered, the first run will be time-consuming, but subsequent runs will load nearly-instantly, provided the code of the function and all dependencies have not changed.

-Dependency functions such time_consuming_cleaning_process1 can be themselves registered, to save time while working on intermediate cleaning steps.
+Dependency functions such `time_consuming_cleaning_process1` can be themselves registered, to save time while working on intermediate cleaning steps.